hamzanazir27/React-native-projects/Readme.md

 All future videos will be added to the playlist.

 ---

 ## Community

 We are trying to build a community so that your questions and issues can be answered by other learners and you can build a community of mobile app developers.
 For this we are using Discord.
-You can join Discord server here.
+You can join Discord server here. sir g thank you
 [Join Discord](https://hc.lco.dev/discord)

 ---

 ## How to contribute

 Contribution is simple in this project.
 There are 2 major ways to contribute:

 1. By joining Discord and help others to solve their bugs or share your projects.
 2. By writing articles of your learning on [Hashnode](https://hashnode.com).
 With each video, I will assign some task to study or code and you can share them via articles.
 You can share these articles in respective contribution files such as Project-one-contribution.md etc. Please don't send any Pull Request to change Readme file or code files till we finish this series.

 We constantly check all articles shared to us and feature them.
 Please DO NOT SEND PR to feature you on readme.
 Thanks.

 ---

 ## Must read from Hashnode

 1. [Installation Guide for React Native (Linux)](https://josephjosedev.hashnode.dev/installation-guide-for-react-native-linux)